KhadeejaAbbas/KhadeejaAbbas/README.md

 ## 🔭 Current Work

-- Creating the code for the [microcontrollers](https://github.com/UCSolarCarTeam/HeliosMBMS-Contactor) for the contactors on **the first four-seater solar car designed and built by a Canadian university**
+- Coding the [microcontrollers](https://github.com/UCSolarCarTeam/HeliosMBMS-Contactor) for the contactors on **the first four-seater solar car designed and built by a Canadian university**
 - Training to be certified as a Medical First Responder

 ## 🌱 Learning